knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 ## `versioned_files`

 The files within a package that contain the current version.
-This is defined as an array of strings, each of which is a file relative to the `knope.toml` file.
+This is an array of strings, each of which is a file path relative to the `knope.toml` file.
 Each file must have the same version number as all the other files.

-The type of the file is determined by its name (independent of its path), so `blah/Cargo.toml` is a `Cargo.toml` file.
+Knope determines the type of the file using its name (independent of its path), so `blah/Cargo.toml` is a `Cargo.toml` file.

-The following file names are supported:
+Knope supports the following file names:

 ### `Cargo.toml`